which returns "x" when B6 is "red" AND C6 is "small", and returns an empty string ("") if not.

-If you want to do something specific when two or more conditions are TRUE, you can use the IF function in combination with the AND function to evaluate conditions with a test, then take one action if the result is TRUE, and (optionally) do something else if the result of the test is FALSE.
+To do something specific when two or more conditions are TRUE, you can use the IF function in combination with the AND function to evaluate conditions with a test, then take one action if the result is TRUE, and (optionally) do take another if the result of the test is FALSE.

-In the example shown, we simply want to "mark" or "flag" records where the color is red AND the size is small.
+In the example shown, we simply want to "flag" records where the color is red AND the size is small.
 In other words, we want to check cells in column B for the color "red" AND check cells in column C to see if the size is "small".
-Then, if both conditions are TRUE, we can take a specific action.
+Then, if both conditions are TRUE, we mark the row with an "x".
+In D6, the formula is:

 This snippet will return TRUE only if the value in B6 is "red" AND the value in C6 is "small".
 If either condition isn't true, the test will return FALSE.